President's Committee on the Arts and Humanities: September 2022 Reinstitution

 In addition to these priority areas, the PCAH also produced special events for the White House, bringing together the NEA, NEH, and IMLS as sponsors and the Smithsonian Institution as a consulting body.
-This included two events celebrating Juneteenth’s historic designation as a federal holiday.
+This included two events celebrating Juneteenth's historic designation as a federal holiday.
 The first event was produced with the Domestic Policy Council titled "Juneteenth: Protecting and Honoring Our Nation's African American History."
-The second event was a concert on the South Lawn of the White House attended by President Biden, First Lady and Honorary PCAH Chair Dr. Jill Biden, Vice President Kamala Harris, and Second Gentleman Doug Emhoff along with 2,000 attendees.
+The second event was a concert on the South Lawn of the White House attended by President Biden, First Lady and Honorary PCAH Chair Jill Biden, Vice President Kamala Harris, and Second Gentleman Doug Emhoff along with 2,000 attendees.
 Both events were later streamed on YouTube for the public.
+Two months before the committee's termination, the inaugural issue of Cambridge University's Public Humanities published an interview with several members of the committee to discuss their work, their background, and their hopes for government support of the arts and the humanities.

 Programs

 National Student Poets Program

 PCAH, the Institute of Museum and Library Services, and the nonprofit Alliance for Young Artists & Writers partnered to present the National Student Poets Program (NSPP), the nation's highest honor for young poets (grades 9–11) creating original work.
 Five students are annually selected for one year of service as literary ambassadors, each representing a geographic region of the country.
 By elevating and showcasing their work for a national audience, the program strives to inspire other young people to achieve excellence in their own creative endeavors and promote the essential role of writing and the arts in academic and personal success.